| [PUBLISH] IN THE UNITED STATES COURT OF APPEALS

 requires us to find that Transamerica, a leasing company, is

+an assured.
 However, the Underwriters point

 to an addendum to the Policy that states: "It is hereby